NovikYaroslav/movies-explorer-api/README.md

 # movies-explorer-api

-backend for movies-explorer yandex practicum diploma project
+This is a backend for my diploma project at yandex practicum